kamlabaste/connect4-RISC-V/README.md

 # Romain number converter

-User inputs number and results converts this number in romain number
+By using RISC-V Assembler and Runtime Simulator (RARS), user inputs number and results converts this number in romain number